 99.a Note: The school made no effort to facilitate any conversations, aside from suggesting that I have a private, unstructured meeting with Varon immediately after reporting, which I declined.
 [An administrator] later said that intervention from the school was needed to pre-empt a retaliatory dynamic in the cohort—worrying that the other students would become “a lynch mob”—but no action was ever taken.
 (See ¶125)

-100. Shortly after that, I saw a Google Doc called “Rebecca Points” visible in [a student’s] email when they had it open in the ensemble office, our shared workspace.
-They did not share the contents of the document, but seeing it was unsettling.
+100. Shortly after that, I saw a Google Doc called “Rebecca Points” visible in [Yonatan] Dvir’s email when he had it open in the ensemble office, our shared workspace.
+He did not share the contents of the document, but seeing it was unsettling.